When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Additional Analysis

 \subsection{Story Length and Overall Time to Write}

 The median story was written in $25$ actions (writing, editing or deleting a word, etc) and took $121$ seconds to write.
-When \participants were given suggestions, $54.7\%$ of the \tokens in the median \participant's stories were newly written or edited by the \participant (see distribution in \autoref{fig:action_dist}).
+When participants were given suggestions, $54.7\%$ of the \tokens in the median participant's stories were newly written or edited by the participant (See distribution in \autoref{fig:action_dist}).

-At the character level, we see that stories written with suggestions were longer than those written without suggestions, but this trend only marginally signifcant ($t(2863)=2.326$, $\p\approx 0.069$).
-While these results are not consistent with \citet{arnold2020predictive}, we note that in our study design, we set a minimum number of characters to add to the story before continuing which may have affected \participants' behavior regarding story length.
+At the character level, we see that stories written with suggestions were longer than those written without suggestions, but this trend only marginally signifcant ($t(2863)=2.326$, $\p\approx 0.069$, $d=0.113$).
+While these results are not consistent with \citet{arnold2020predictive}, we note that in our study design, we set a minimum number of characters to add to the story before continuing which may have affected participants' behavior regarding story length.